 To repair holes in a general concrete floor any solution that we’ve mentioned above can be employed.
 Each of them comes with its own unique qualities.
 Nevertheless, we do avoid using products that tend to be fast curing in areas that are large or where the holes are deep.
 The resultant heat from the applicable product will have a tendency to cause cracking.

 Concrete Floor Repair in Damp Areas

 Dampness can occur almost anywhere though it is most common in areas where cracks have formed, at areas where expansion joints have been inserted, or around a building’s perimeter in places where dampness is either making its way through external walls or has started to track through the concrete from the exterior of the building.
-If the damp has become a problem because it’s making its way through the concrete, we use a primer as that provides an excellent long-lasting cure to the problem.
+If the dampness has become a problem because it’s making its way through the concrete, we use a primer that provides an excellent long-lasting cure to the problem.
 Most frequently, primers are used for sealing and priming floors before a coloured topcoat is applied.
 However, primers can likewise be used as sealer coats and, by and of itself, the primer will handle plenty of wear and tear.
-If, on the other hand, damp has started to penetrate the external walls and into the concrete floor, normally we find that this occurs within the first 300-400mm of the floor.
+If, on the other hand, dampness has started to penetrate the external walls and into the concrete floor, normally we find that this occurs within the first 300-400mm of the floor.
 In that circumstance, we generally coat a metre-wide strip right around the internal side of the building’s perimeter wall.
 When dampness is a problem at floor cracks or at the joints, we make sure that, before filling, the void is completely dry.
 If it’s necessary to dry the area fast, we introduce a hot air gun or a blowtorch since the weather in the U.K. is not always amenable to what we would like.

 Impact Flooring Services can guide you through the process of diagnosis concrete floor repair and protection in order to provide long-term durability.
 We not only repair the damage but also extend the life of the current structure.